 In addition to affecting them, their suffering is understandably linked to medical errors.
 So when providers experience these negative emotions, it affects their patients too.

 Patients also have stress that affects them.
 They have their own problems and worries that can create new illnesses, worsen existing diseases, or even inhibit them from taking care of themselves.
 Patients, like providers, need to be uplifted.

 That’s why we chose health care settings to launch EnSpire.

 Would uplifting both providers and patients, promoting connection and lowering stress be beneficial to your organization?

 Health care providers entered the profession because they want to help people.
 EnSpire* is designed to provide daily inspiration that stirs their innate humanity and reminds them of the reasons they do this work: because they care about others and want to be of service.

-The video teaches about what EnSpire is and shows some samples of the content we hope to share with the world.
-And there’s much more.
+The video teaches about what EnSpire is and shows some samples of the content we are sharing with the world.
+And it works–see below.

 Spread the Word

 Recent study documents the effects of EnSpire to positively shift emotion and increase caring behavior